ShrimpingIt/website_text/src/content/project/blink/build.md

 * Green -> GND
 * Brown -> DTR

-***For older Baite CP2102 modules (with DTR label hidden away on the back and pin attached on the side) exchange TX and RX to be like…***
+***N.B.
+For ancient Baite CP2102 modules (with DTR label hidden away on the back and pin attached on the side) exchange TXD and RXD***

-* Orange -> TXD
-* Yellow -> RXD

 ## Upload the ‘Blink’ program

 ![Arduino IDE][step10]

-To configure your computer for Shrimp development, visit <a href="../shrimp/program.html" target="_blank">this page</a> first.
-It will guide you through installing the Arduino IDE, the drivers for the CP2102 UART and getting the @ShrimpingIt example sketches (Arduino programs are called sketches.).
+Go to the <a href="../shrimp/program.html" target="_blank">system configuration page</a> to set up your laptop, installing the Arduino IDE, the drivers for the CP2102 UART and the @ShrimpingIt example sketches.

-Click on *File=>Examples=>Basics=>Blink* within the Arduino IDE, making the code for the 'Blink' *Sketch* appear in the editor.
-'Blink' is actually a standard example distributed with the Arduino software itself, and is useful to test official Arduino boards as well.
-It simply turns on and off an LED with a delay in between.
+Click *File=>Examples=>Basics=>Blink* in the Arduino IDE to load the 'Blink' code.
+'Blink' is a standard test for Arduino-compatible boards (and learners).

-To make the editor compile the code and upload it to your Shrimp, click the Upload icon (a right-pointing arrow), the menu item File=>Upload or press the CTRL+U key combination.
-These all do the same thing.
+To *compile* the code and *upload* it to your Shrimp, click the right-pointing arrow, the menu item File=>Upload or press the CTRL+U key combination (these all do the same thing)

+The circuit should be flashing on and off the LED with a delay of exactly one second.
+Otherwise, check your wiring steps, your <a href="../shrimp/program.html" target="_blank">laptop configuration</a> and finally our [troubleshooter](http://start.shrimping.it/project/blink/debug.html)

 ***<a href="../shrimp/program.html" target="_blank">Configure your machine</a> for Shrimp development***
 ***Load ‘Blink’ from File=>Examples=>Basics=>Blink***
 ***Choose File=>Upload to upload the program.***
+***You should see rhythmic blinking (e.g. if the lights do not flash, or flash irregularly and then go out, something hasn't worked).***

 ## Success: Start Coding!

 <a href="http://shrimping.it/blog/wp-content/uploads/2013/09/Photo0251_airbrushed.jpg"><img class="aligncenter size-medium wp-image-665" src="http://shrimping.it/blog/wp-content/uploads/2013/09/Photo0251_airbrushed-300x225.jpg" alt="Photo0251_airbrushed" width="300" height="225" /></a>

 You should now have a working Shrimp!
-The LED should be flashing on and off.

-You can change bits of your code to prove that your machine is able to send new behaviours to your microcontroller.
-Can you make sense of each line in the code?
+The LED should be flashing on and off rhythmically once a second.
+Can you make sense of each line in the code to see how?

-For example find **one** of the lines which say ```delay(1000); ``` (for a delay of 1000 milliseconds) and change it to read ```delay(100);```.
-What happens after you click upload to program your circuit with the new code?
-Why?

-You could change both of the delay commands to use a value of 100.
+Change the code to prove you can send new behaviours to your microcontroller (CTRL+Z to reverse your changes).
+For example find a line with ```delay(1000); ``` (a 1000 milliseconds delay) and change it to ```delay(100);```.
+What happens after you *Upload* the new code?
+Change both delay commands to 100.
 What happens then?

-If you decide to change both of the lines to 1, it appears to be on all the time, but it's actually flashing on and off so quickly you can't see it.
-As it's off half the time, you might notice it is 50% as bright as when it's fully on (e.g. choose a long delay before turning the LED off).
+Set both delay commands to 1 millisecond, and the LED flashes on and off so quickly you can't see it.
+However, it's off half the time, so it is 50% as bright.
 Can you make the LED appear with 25% brightness or 10% brightness?
 How?

-* ***Next, why not attempt one of our [project walkthroughs](../../index.html#project) to build a functioning product or game***
+* ***Next, attempt our [project walkthroughs](../../index.html#project) to build a functioning product or game***
-* ***You can solder it [on to stripboard](../../kit/stripboard.html) for a permanent Arduino substitute for deployment***
+* ***Solder it [on stripboard](../../kit/stripboard.html) for a permanent Arduino substitute for deployment***
-* ***Also take a look at what [other people are building](http://shrimping.it/blog/arduino-community/) with Arduino-compatibles, now you have one of your own!***
+* ***Take a look at what [other people are building](../../arduino.html) with Arduino-compatible boards, now you have one of your own!***

 [header]: ../shrimp/minimal.png
 [step00]: ./sequence/00_breadboard.png